Dakota Access Pipeline: Archaeological surveys

 Several groups, including the Standing Rock Sioux and the Society for American Archaeology, have raised concerns over the thoroughness of archaeological surveys conducted along the pipeline's corridor.
 These surveys were carried out under the direction of the USACE, in compliance with the National Historic Preservation Act (NHPA).
 The NHPA requires consideration of archaeological sites and traditional cultural properties.
 The initial survey showed 149 sites and the pipeline was subsequently moved to avoid 140 of them.
 The Advisory Council on Historic Preservation, which oversees compliance with the NHPA, raised two primary concerns to the USACE about the surveys.
 They criticized the scope of the investigation, which defined each water crossing as a separate project, and therefore failed to consider the pipeline as a whole.
 They also criticized the lack of tribal involvement in the surveys.

 Tribal consultants help archaeologists identify sites that may be harder to see within the archaeological record, such as traditional cultural properties.
 A traditional cultural property is a property whose "significance derived from the role the property plays in a community's historically rooted beliefs, customs, and practices."
 The USACE reached out to the Standing Rock Sioux on several occasions for consultation, but were denied.
 The Sioux refused to participate unless they could consult on the whole pipeline.
 One instance of tribal consultation at Lake Oahe pointed out several cultural sites and a cemetery that the USACE were previously unaware of.

 On September 2, 2016, Tim Mentz, a former historic preservation officer for the Standing Rock Sioux, testified in DC District Court that 27 graves and 82 sacred sites were to be disturbed by the Cannonball river section of the pipeline.
 That weekend this area was bulldozed.
 On September 21, 2016, 1,281 anthropologists, archaeologists, museum officials, and others signed and released a letter in support of the tribal community, calling for further study of the area to be affected by the pipeline in South Dakota.
 The Society for American Archaeologists also sent a letter to the USACE, detailing their organizations concerns over the project.

 According to the North Dakota State Historic Preservation Office, the areas highlighted by Tim Mentz were evaluated by state officials on both September 21 and October 20, 2016.
 They found that only four stone features would be directly impacted by the pipeline.
-However, many are still concerned about the cumulative effect the project may have on sites that lie outside the 150 ft corridor.
-Jon Eagle, a Historic Preservation Officer for the tribe, was invited to participate in the evaluation on Sept.
-23, but was not allowed access to the areas of the corridor on private property.
+However, many are still concerned about the cumulative effect the project may have on sites that lie outside the 150-foot corridor.
+Jon Eagle, a Historic Preservation Officer for the tribe, was invited to participate in the evaluation on September 23, but was not allowed access to the areas of the corridor on private property.
 The tribe insists that evidence was destroyed by the construction company, as grading had gone on in the area previously.